towersvault/shinpokered/README.md

 - Slot machines are a little more lucky, so now you can actually win big.
 - CUT is not needed to get to Lt.
 Surge and Erika (a blocking event replaces the Vermilion shrub).
 - Yellow version learnsets have been integrated, and stone evolutions gain back some level-up moves.
-- Hitting with a trapping move reduces its user's speed by 25% until recalculated via some other effect.
 - Trapping moves play a 'poof' animation on the move's final turn in order to inform the player.
 - A recalibrated daycare gives experience points scaled to your gym progress.
 - The daycare lets you select moves to forget (if any) upon retreiving your pokemon.